mhkarimi1383/windeploy-linux/README.md

 This is a simple Python script that installs Windows 10 to a target disk from a running Linux system (i.e., without booting from Windows installation ISO and without using Windows PE).

+**Update 2025-01-12: Also works with Windows 11.** (And currently, it seems to bypass TMP requirements by default.
+Can be even installed on non-EFI BIOS.)

 ## Use cases

   * Mass-install Windows workstations from a PXE-booted Linux environment.